seymaakorkmaz/Emoji-Prediction-Semeval-2018-Task-2/README.md

 | Two Stage Classification with BERT     | 27% |
 | BLSTM (With GloVe Embeddings)    | 29%|

 More than 20 models were tested within the scope of the project.
 The two most successful models have been added to the Github repository.
-You can review the [report file](Report.pdf) for information on other tried models.
+You can review the [report](Report.pdf) and [article](Article.pdf) files for information on other tried models.

 ## DEMO